disaster-robotics-proalertas/pucrs_campus_gazebo/src/agentspeak/Pyson/readme.rst

 When a request is completed, all agents with the same type are notified and must remove the request from their belief base.

-**Important:** all the agents described here must be instantiated in the .py file with a initial belief "pose(X,Y)", where must be provide their pose.
-The delivery agents must be instantiate in the .py file with a initial belief "loadCapacity", where must be provided their capacity to transport supplies.
+**Important:** all the building agents described here must be instantiated in the .py file with a initial belief "pose(X,Y)", where must be provided their pose.
+The delivery agents must be instantiate in the .py file with a initial belief "loadCapacity(Capacity)", where must be provided their capacity to transport supplies.

 To run the example in this scenario, after installing Pyson, inside this folder, open a terminal and run: